Amazon vs. eBay: Where Should I Sell My Product

 Should you join the Amazon gang?
 How does selling on eBay work in comparison to what the world’s biggest eCommerce giant has to offer?
 We hope that you’ve gotten some clarity on the topic.

-It’s up to you to decide if you’d sell on eBay or Amazon.
+Unfortunately, nobody can tell you for sure if you should sell on eBay or Amazon.
 Both opportunities give you perks.
 The one and probably most important thing to keep in mind is that size doesn’t always matter (especially when it comes to ecommerce).
 Sometimes, a smaller and more niche audience is a better choice than a large and generic audience that doesn’t have any interest in your products.

+In our eyes, Amazon is the winner.
 Amazon gives you a larger audience and a managed fulfillment option.
-The range of advertising tools is also somewhat bigger.
-In comparison, eBay isn’t as competitive and you will find it easier to build your niche.
+The range of advertising tools is also somewhat bigger. eBay is not far behind!
+It isn’t as competitive and you will find it easier to build your niche.
 There’s also some evidence that selling internationally is a bit easier via eBay.

 You can easily try out selling via both platforms to assess performance.
 You have the facts and you can continue digging for some additional info before making up your mind.
 What matters is being confident in your choice and committing to it.
 Establishing a successful ecommerce business will take some time and patience, so don’t be afraid of building your presence and sticking through the slow moments until the respective platform starts revealing its full potential.